 You may apply to up to three programs.
 If you are applying to the MFA in Studio or the Post-baccalaureate Certificate in Studio you may apply to up to three departments of entry for each program.
 You must submit a separate ePortfolio and statement of purpose for each program and department to which you apply, or your application will be considered incomplete and you will not be reviewed.
 Please submit all other application materials including your letters of reference, official transcripts, and test scores, only once.
 There is no additional fee for applying to multiple programs or studio areas.

 Do I need to have a BFA to apply to the MFA program?

 While you must have a portfolio and an undergraduate degree, you are not required to have a BFA.
 Applicants are welcome to apply regardless of their academic backgrounds.

 Do I need to submit GRE scores with my application?

-GRE scores are required of applicants to the Master of Arts in Modern Art History, Theory and Criticism program, and the Dual Degree: Master of Arts in Modern Art History, Theory, and Criticism and Master of Arts in Arts Administration and Policy program.
+GRE scores are required of applicants to the Master of Arts in Modern and Contemporary Art History, and the Dual Degree: Master of Arts in Modern and Contemporary Art History and Master of Arts in Arts Administration and Policy program.
 The institution code for SAIC is 1713.